Ahead of Republic Day, Security Stepped up at Delhi Metro, IGI; 400 Additional Personnel Deployed

 English English हिन्दी Hindi বাংলা Bengali मराठी Marathi ગુજરાતી Gujarati ಕನ್ನಡ Kannada தமிழ் Tamil മലയാളംMalayalam తెలుగుTELUGU ਪੰਜਾਬੀPunjabi اردو Urdu

-Ahead of Republic Day, Security Stepped up at Delhi Metro, IGI; 400 Additional Personnel Deployed
+Republic Day: Security Stepped up at Delhi Metro and IGI, 400 Additional Personnel Deployed

 While metro passengers are being scrupulously frisked by two personnel at the time of entering a station, travellers at the airport are being asked to remove shoes, heavy jackets and belts before boarding the aircraft.